Italian bonds rally after change in electoral law rejected

 By Yoruk Bahceli

-LONDON, Jan 17 (Reuters) - Italian government bonds rallied on Friday after Italy's highest court rejected a proposed change in electoral law that would probably have benefited the far-right League.
+LONDON, Jan 17 (Reuters) - Italian government bonds rallied and outperformed their euro zone peers on Friday after Italy's highest court rejected a proposed change in electoral law that would probably have benefited the far-right League.

 The Constitutional Court on Thursday rejected a request by the League to hold a referendum to introduce a first-past-the-post electoral system.